vishal13dec/NeuralNetwork/README.md

 <img src = 'https://i.stack.imgur.com/gzrsx.png' width = "500" height="400">

                 X is a set of inputs.
                 W is a Weights.
-It is a unknown value which we derive using NeuralNetwork.
+                Y is a Output

 ## Application : It's application is very wide and solve the complex problems.
               Following are some of the scalable applications where it is very extensively used :